Tanya Franks: 2007–present

-In addition to her television work, Franks has also appeared in further theatre roles, including starring as Sylv in Steven Berkoff’s 25th anniversary production of “East” at the Vaudeville Theatre in London’s West End, leading roles at the Royal National Theatre in "Sing Yer Heart Out For The Lads" by Roy Williams in 2004, "The Black Album" by Hanif Kureishi in 2009, and in the premier run of Really Old, Like Forty Five in 2010.
+In addition to her television work, Franks has also appeared in further theatre roles, including starring as Sylv in Steven Berkoff’s 25th anniversary production of "East" at the Vaudeville Theatre in London’s West End, leading roles at the Royal National Theatre in "Sing Yer Heart Out For The Lads" by Roy Williams in 2004, "The Black Album" by Hanif Kureishi in 2009, and in the premier run of Really Old, Like Forty Five in 2010.
 In 2013 she toured as Irene Adler in the new mystery "Sherlock Holmes: The Best Kept Secret", and played the title role in Bertolt Brecht's "The Good Person of Sichuan" at the Mercury Theatre in Colchester.
 In 2016 Tanya co-starred at The Menier Chocolate Factory in The Truth written by Florian Zeller and adapted by Oscar winning playwright Christopher Hampton.
 Following its sell-out run the production transferred to the Wyndham's Theatre in London's West End and was nominated for a Laurence Olivier Award for Best New Comedy.
-In 2022 Tanya starred as Emilia at The Royal National Theatre’s production of Othello by William Shakespeare.
+In 2022, Tanya starred as Emilia at The Royal National Theatre’s production of Othello by William Shakespeare.
+In 2023, she starred in the national tour of the newly rewritten production of Gary Barlow and Tim Firth’s “Calendar Girls the Musical” as the lead role of Annie.
+Following that, in 2024, Tanya played Dean Amy Katz, a Harvard University professor, in the UK premier of “The Power Of Sail” at the Menier Chocolate Factory, written by Paul Grellong.